Information in this document contains excerpts from the comprehensive DKAN manual available at https://dkan.readthedocs.io/en/latest/

 DKAN is a Drupal-based open data portal based on CKAN, the first widely adopted open source open data portal software.
 CKAN stands for Comprehensive Knowledge Archive Network.
 It has inspired at least one other variant - JKAN, which is built on Jekyll."

 Datasets are containers that hold resources.
 They can hold metadata such as author, license type etc, and can be assigned to Groups.
 One dataset record may contain multiple resource records, which are used to provide multiple file formats, data variations or related information such as reports.

-From the Admin Menu, hover over the Add Content menu link.
-On the drop-down menu, select the Dataset option.
+From the Admin Menu, hover over the Datasets link.
+On the drop-down menu, select the Add Dataset option.

-Add values for the basic metadata fields such as title, description, tags, groups and topics.
+Add values for the basic metadata fields such as title, description, groups, tags, relevant countries and topics.
 Specify the license as Public, Shared or Private.
+Fields with a red asterisk are mandatory.
 Click NEXT: ADD DATA to continue

 Resources are the actual files or references for the dataset being published.
 Multiple resources can be added to one dataset, which can be useful for publishing multiple formats or variations of the dataset.
 Resources can also be used to publish other related references such as a copy of a report that a dataset was used for.

 There are three methods for adding a resource file: